Charlie and the Chocolate Factory (musical): Australian Tour (2019–2021)

-Previews of the Australian premiere of the musical was held at Sydney's Capitol Theatre on 5 January 2019 and opened on the 11th.
+Previews of the Australian premiere of the musical was held at Sydney’s Capitol Theatre on 5 January 2019 and opened on the 11th.
 The musical is a replica production of the US tour.
 On 13 October the primary cast was announced and includes U.S. actor Paul Slade Smith (who played Grandpa George in the original cast on Broadway) as Willy Wonka alongside Australian actors Tony Sheldon as Grandpa Joe and Lucy Maunder as Mrs Bucket.
 In Sydney, the role of Charlie was shared between Tommy Blair, Ryan Yates, Xion Jarvis and Oliver Alkhair.
-After ending its Sydney run on Sunday 28 July, the show transferred to Melbourne in August 2019 at Her Majesty's Theatre,.
+After ending its Sydney run on Sunday 28 July, the show transferred to Melbourne in August 2019 at Her Majesty's Theatre.
 The show was initially scheduled to head to Brisbane in March 2020 at the Lyric Theatre, QPAC, but was postponed due to the COVID-19 pandemic.
 The show reopened in Brisbane on 2 September 2021.
 Stephen Anderson, who previously played Mr. Salt in the production took over the role of Willy Wonka.
 The tour made its final stop Perth in November 2021.

-UK and Ireland tour (2022–2023)
+UK and Ireland tour (2022–2024)

-The musical will have its UK regional premiere at the Leeds Playhouse from 18 November 2022 until 28 January 2023 in a new production directed by James Brining and designed by Simon Higlett.
+The musical had its UK regional premiere at the Leeds Playhouse on 18 November 2022 until 28 January 2023 in a new production directed by James Brining and designed by Simon Higlett.
+Retooled once again, the musical is now closer to the West End version; reintroducing some cut songs from the transition from the original production to Broadway, as well as rewriting the book itself to match.
+This version also introduces the song “You Got Whatcha Want”, which is a remake of the previously cut song “Juicy!”.
+The song is included in the licensable version of the show.

 Following the run in Leeds, the production will tour the UK and Ireland from February 2023.
 The casting was announced on 26 September 2022 including Gareth Snook as Willy Wonka.
 Reviews for the UK and Ireland Tour so far have been positive to mixed.
+The role of Charlie is now able to be played by boys and girls.
+The production closed on 4 February 2024.

+International Tour (2025-2026)

+The international tour of Charlie and the Chocolate Factory kicked off on October 23, 2025, at the Dongguan International Arts Festival in China.
+The tour stars Daniel Plimpton as Willy Wonka and Steve McCoy reprising his US tour role as Grandpa Joe, while Cohen Toukatly and Jules Presley alternate as Charlie.